gambo94/dice-game-API/README.md

 # dice-app-API

-## Prove your luck by rolling the magic dices with this api.
+## Prove your luck by rolling the magic dice with this api.

 ### installation:
     - npm install